-In 2003, the exam was done with pencil and paper, and happened in places like rented hotel meeting rooms.
+In 2003, (ISC)2 themselves ran the exam events in rented hotel meeting rooms, and the exam was done with pencil and paper.
 Now, of course, it's electronic, run in Pearson testing centers.

 That NSA contract lasted another three or four years.
 But I have maintained my certification ever since, you don't want a certification to expire!